Aliber009/GPS-plateform/README.md

 ## About
 the App was made with reactJs,Material Ui ,redux and flask( new server along with the old one ).
-Enhancements were proposed to make the classic app, more powerful and versitile
+Enhancements were proposed to make the classic app, more powerful and versatile